Elevate Every Step HIKE-A-THON

 Aug 29, 2026 · China Camp State Park

 Many trails.
 One future.
-Thousands of wildlives saved.
+Thousands of wildLIFE saved.

-This August, we’re bringing our community together — on trails near and far — to raise funds for WildCare’s new wildlife hospital and nature education center on Albert Park Lane in San Rafael.
-Hike alongside our community on August 29th at China Camp State Park or choose your own trail as we take the final steps toward completing our $24 million capital campaign.
-Either way, you’re helping ensure injured and orphaned wildlife receive the care they need for generations to come.
+This August, we’re bringing our community together, on trails near and far, to raise funds for WildCare’s new wildlife hospital and nature education center on Albert Park Lane in San Rafael.
+Be part of our community hike on August 29th at China Camp State Park or choose your own trail as we take the final steps toward completing our $24 million Elevate WildCare capital campaign.
+Thanks to a generous $2 million matching gift, every donation will be doubled, helping ensure injured and orphaned wildlife receive the care they need for generations to come.

-Interested in becoming a sponsor?
+Interested in sponsoring the Elevate Every Step Hike-A-Thon?
 Click here to explore available sponsorship opportunities.

 How it works: Hike Your Way